 In the face of continuing threats our nation faces, we are asking our first responders to do more and more to protect us.
 Whether it is handling hazardous materials, rescuing victims of a natural disaster, or responding to a criminal or terrorist threat, the responsibilities of our public safety officers have grown to face the challenges of a changed world.

-Bill has been a consistently vocal advocate for public safety and a champion of increased assistance to those who serve us.
-He has fought to stop the Administration's annual attempts to decimate the Community Oriented Policing Services (COPS) program, which helps add police officers into our schools and onto our streets.
-He also authored the enormously successful "Firefighter Investment and Response Enhancement Act" or "FIRE Act," signed into law in 2000 by President Clinton, which was the first comprehensive national legislation dedicated to meet the needs of America's 32,000 volunteer, paid, and part-paid fire departments.
+As the Co-Chair of the Congressional Law Enforcement Caucus and the Congressional Fire Services Caucus, Bill has been a vocal advocate for public safety and a champion of increasing assistance to those who serve us.
+He has fought to stop the Trump administration's repeated attempts to decimate the Community Oriented Policing Services (COPS) program, which helps put more police officers onto our streets.
+Bill also authored the enormously successful Firefighter Investment and Response Enhancement Act or FIRE Act, signed into law in 2000 by President Clinton, which was the first comprehensive national legislation dedicated to meet the needs of America's 32,000 volunteer, paid, and part-paid fire departments.

-The federal government asks a lot out of our firefighters, police, and medical personnel.
+Our nation asks a lot out of our firefighters, police, and medical personnel.
 Bill demands that Washington does all it can to help these men and women do their job to ensure the safety of all Americans.